TurboBP-YT/study-timed-spot-the-difference/README.md

-# Casual Study: “Spot the Difference” with Flashing Images, How Response Time in the Task Relates to Apparent Image Size (Angular Size) and Neurodivergence
+# Casual Study: “Spot the Difference” with Flashing Images, How Response Time in the Task Relates to Apparent Image Size (Angular Size) as Viewed, Personality, and Neurodivergence

 ## Tech